GCED helps me learn from, and be encouraged by my students

 Those words, which I heard as my students were debating in my GCED class, stick in my mind, even today.
 Although the words were simple, they showed how great my students’ debating and listening skills were.
 They were the heart-felt expression of a 10-year-old child’s mind and heart on a social issue as it related to her father.
 The words really moved me, and changed my mind about the special tomboy in my class.

-This is one of the strong memories I have of my students, especially of their skills and knowledge in such a demanding class as GCED and on the theme “Justice”.
-This subject is considered to be the most “challenging” in their school year.
-It not only brings us teachers many challenges to get it “right”, to help the children absorb this global language, but also many opportunities to be taught by the children themselves the lessons that can’t be found in books.
+This is one of the strong memories I have of my students, especially of their skills and knowledge in such a demanding subject as GCED on the theme “Justice”.
+This subject is considered to be the most “challenging”.
+It not only brings us teachers many challenges to get it “right”, to help the children absorb this global language, but also many opportunities to be taught by the children themselves these lessons that can’t be found in books.

 The contents of this subject are based on the 17 sustainable development goals of the United Nations, so we, the teachers, need to spend hours studying the subject in order to understand it and to implement it.
 In particular, the five-standard (systematic, global, critical, innovative, collaborative) approach makes it harder to follow because there are skills that even the teachers themselves must learn.
 However, thanks to this Learning – Teaching – Learning method that we employ, working with our students become more interesting and effective.

 After approaching justice issues in different ways, each student will choose an issue that interests them personally, and study it thoroughly before giving a presentation and debating it with a group of teachers and friends.
 Each answer, each presentation is unique, created by each student after their study process.
 More importantly, after seeing my 10-year-old students grow step by step and participate in interviews and surveys, I believe that my students are being armed with essential skills to prepare them well for the 21st century, an era of technology.